sunfishcode/basic-text/docs/Background.md

 Basic Text discards information useful for recovering the original intent from Mojibake.
-In the future, we may want to add an option to the conversion from Unicode to Basic Text which uses C1 control codes and lone surrogates to guess the intende meaning of an improperly transcoded text.
+In the future, we may want to add an option to the conversion from Unicode to Basic Text which uses C1 control codes and lone surrogates to guess the intended meaning of an improperly transcoded text.

 [FTFY]: https://ftfy.readthedocs.io/en/latest/

 ### Relationship to Markup

 [Unicode in XML and other Markup Languages] describes the relationship between Unicode and markup languages.
-It includes recommendatations about [Characters not Suitable for use With Markup].
-Many of these recommendataions are incoproated into [Basic Text], however some are specific to the needs of markup languages, and Basic Text intends to be useful for plain text as well.
+It includes recommendations about [Characters not Suitable for use With Markup].
+Many of these recommendations are incorporated into [Basic Text], however some are specific to the needs of markup languages, and Basic Text intends to be useful for plain text as well.

-For example, Basic Text includes the Bidi control characters even though [they are duplicated by markdup features].
+For example, Basic Text includes the Bidi control characters even though [they are duplicated by markup features].

 [Unicode in XML and other Markup Languages]: http://www.unicode.org/reports/tr20/tr20-9.html#Object
 [Characters not Suitable for use With Markup]: http://www.unicode.org/reports/tr20/tr20-9.html#Suitable
-[they are duplicated by markdup features]: http://www.unicode.org/reports/tr20/tr20-9.html#Bidi
+[they are duplicated by markup features]: http://www.unicode.org/reports/tr20/tr20-9.html#Bidi